javaenthusiastt/javaenthusiastt/README.md

 # Experience:

 - Previous Developer at Minehut's #1 box server: discord.gg/echobox
+- Previous Developer at HiveMC - Java Edition
 - Delivered database solutions for norwegian companies, focusing on data management & performance optimization
+- Made hundreds of plugins
 - Currently looking for a development job!
-- Made hundreds of plugins

 <!--
 **javaenthusiastt/javaenthusiastt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.